 I want to explain why that’s a really bad idea.

-But before I do, it’s probably worth confirming that I'm thinking primarily about new business opportunities involving complex, long buying cycle product or service offerings here, rather than simple transactional sales that might be concluded in a single call.
+But before I do, it’s probably worth confirming that I'm thinking primarily about new business opportunities involving complex, long buying cycle B2B product or service offerings here, rather than a simple transactional sale that could be concluded in a single call.

 Of course BANT matters...